DATAMATH CALCULATOR MUSEUM

 The calculator chip, a TMS1042 based on the TMS1000

-Microcomputer family, is soldered with bended pins on the printed circuit
+resistors and capacitors soldered with bended pins flat on the printed circuit

 If you have additions to the above article please email: email@example.com.